 Mission: helping youth with mental health issues & their families get information, inspiration and community through online presence and offline events featuring education, refuge and connection.

 Through the partnership with the Learning through Service programs first launched at the University of St Thomas, in St. Paul, Minnesota, college students are developing empathy skills while making a difference in youth lives through Anxiety In Teens.
 The college service learners recognize that their own mental health histories and their knowledge of social media tools and project management skills merge to provide them a genuine opportunity to serve others.

 For Youth, By Youth

-As seen on the Stories of Hope & Help section, teens across the nation are seeking a place to be heard and get help for their often-times debilitating disorders and emotions.
-Anxiety In Teens is a first of its kind place where users can find information not written by professionals filled with medical jargon but rather by peers and college students who have experienced the their same challenges.
+As seen on the Stories of Hope & Help section, teens across the nation are seeking a place to be heard and get help for their oftentimes debilitating disorders and emotions.
+Anxiety In Teens is a first of its kind place where youth can find information not written by professionals filled with medical jargon but rather firsthand testimonies and stories written by young adults who have experienced mental health challenges.